zacharee/LockscreenWidgets/PRIVACY.md

 # Data
 Lockscreen Widgets collects only the data necessary to function and provide crash reports.
-Any data not collected by Google's Firebase is kept strictly on-device.
+Any data not collected by Bugsnag is kept strictly on-device.
 This can be confirmed by browsing the source code.

 # Permissions
 ## Accessibility